Perivel/domeniere.js/src/aggregate/README.md

 # Aggregate
-An Aggregate is a cluster of associated objects, with a root and a consistency boundary.
+An Aggregate is a cluster of associated objects, which can be treated as a single unit.
+All aggregates have a root,